Public Health (PUBH)

 PUBH 3980 Public Health Internship 4 Credits

-This internship experience exposes students to the elements of the core functions of public health and the application of these core functions in public health settings.
-The internship may be completed with a regional public health partner.
+This public health internship may be completed with a regional public health partner.
+The internship experience exposes students to the elements of the core functions of public health and the application of these core functions in public health settings.
 While not all internships will allow for extensive exposure to all of the essential services, students are expected to discuss how the agency addresses those services.
 Students will work to connect field experiences to future public health career goals.
 Previously PB 0315.

 PUBH 3990 Independent Study 1-6 Credits